dpzhang/Project_ALDA/README.md

 feasible and non-conflicted course schedules that best staisfy your demand.

-* After checking the boxes and indicating your course selection, click on the ''Download Schedules'' button below.
+* After checking the boxes and indicating your course selection, click on the "Download Schedules" button below.

 * Two possible outcomes:
-    + 1. Boom Shaka Laka!
-You will see a message called 'Your courses schedules are generated and have already been downloaded to your AldaCourse directory'.The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>.
+    + 1.Boom Shaka Laka!
+You will see a message called "Your courses schedules are generated and have already been downloaded to your AldaCourse directory".The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>.
 The output course schedule are all in <code>.xlsx</code> spreadsheet format and the number of generated spreadsheets will soly depend on the combination of courses you select.
-    + 2. If you see a message like "There's conflict in your course selection.
+    + 2.If you see a message like "There's conflict in your course selection.
 We couldn't generate schedule.", it means based on your course selection, there is no feasible schedules available.
 So... think about other course options.